Good leaders have mastered the art of delegating leadership.

 Think of one skill that you think you are great at.

-Now look back.
 Were you always an expert in this skill?
-Of course not.
-It took you practice, a lot of mistakes, and hard work to master it.
+More than likely, it took you practice, a lot of mistakes, and hard work to master it.

 The same applies to all employees.
-Once you delegate leadership, they will get the chance to practice hands-on.
+Once you start delegating leadership, they will get the chance to practice hands-on.

 When you begin delegation in your office, you can start conducting supporting, skill-based workshops as well.
 The nature of delegating itself allows leaders to train their subordinates, and leaders also get to learn from their employees.